nosqlbench/nosqlbench/nb-vectordata/PORTING_PLAN.md

   for existing system-interface tests.
-- Remaining: the repository still needs a checked-in fixture emitted by the pinned `vectordata-rs` crate, not merely format-compatible generated test data; live-canary configuration and the remaining stress/fault matrix are also outstanding.
+- Remaining: the repository still needs a checked-in fixture emitted by the pinned `vectordata-rs` crate, not merely format-compatible generated test data, plus the remaining stress/fault matrix.

 #### 2026-08-20 — Baseline implementation and consumer migration